1712n/dn-institute/content/attacks/posts/2022-04-30-Fei-Protocol.md

 ## Security Failure Causes

-- **Reentrancy vulnerabilities occur in a smart contract:** The attacker [exploited two functions within the contracts of Fei Protocol](https://www.halborn.com/blog/post/explained-the-fei-protocol-hack-april-2022): exitMarket and borrow.
+- **Reentrancy Vulnerability:** The attacker [exploited two functions within the contracts of Fei Protocol](https://www.halborn.com/blog/post/explained-the-fei-protocol-hack-april-2022): exitMarket and borrow.
 The exitMarket function is responsible for ensuring that a deposit is not being utilized as collateral for any loan, after which it permits the withdrawal of the deposit.
 Meanwhile, the borrow function permits a user to secure a loan by using a deposited asset as collateral.
 However, this function does not adhere to the check-effects-interaction pattern, rendering it susceptible to exploitation.